SublimeText/NaturalDocs/README.md

 ## natural_docs_deep_indent

+This setting controls whether to align lines inside documentation blocks based on the previous line.

-If this is set to `True` then pressing `Tab` inside a documentation block, will try to add enough spaces to align the cursor below the description section of the previous line (which only the Parameters section has), otherwise it will just insert two spaces.
+When using `Enter` inside a documentation block, NaturalDocs will try to align the start of the next line either (1) after the parameter dash (space-hyphen-space) or (2) at the first actual start of last line.
+See examples.

 Example: